Frequently Asked Questions

 My ancestors accident is covered on the wrong page.

-We used parishes as a convenient way to arrange the information on the site but often miners lived in one parish and worked in another.
-We do review all pages to ensure accidents are listed under the correct parish but this is an ongoing process.
+We used parishes as a convenient way to arrange the information on the site but often miners lived in one parish and worked in another, or the parish boundaries are not clear.
+We do try to ensure accidents are listed under the most appropriate parish but errors do happen.

 Can I republish information from this site?

-All transcriptions of old reports and newspapers are the copyright of this site and cannot be republished without permission from the site owners.
+All transcriptions of old reports and newspapers are the copyright of this site and cannot be republished.
 We do allow limited use by private individuals - please see our copyright statement for further details.
-To request permission to use information from the site please contact the Webmaster.
+We regret that we are unable to give permission for any other use of material from this site.